 Through prayer God connected the dots and built a team to reach across Uganda’s youth concerning healthy lifestyles, pregnancy, and abortion.
 Together our team continues to reach across Uganda ministering in schools, universities, churches, pregnancy centers, maternity homes, prisons, and with TV and radio programs.

-Recently Susan released a book, How God Rewrote My Heart, her story of hope, forgiveness, healing, and unconditional love.
+Rev. Dr. Susan Jaramillo published the book, How God Rewrote My Heart, her story of hope, forgiveness, healing, and unconditional love.